piyushjos/hc-js-assignment/CssTask.md

 If you did not position “Next Day Shipping” absolutely to the right, why not?

-solution1: with the help of direct class "right-align" we can perform the above task but only when we are using material css.
+                                                         Solution

-Solution2: if we are using normal css grid we can do it by simply use of "text-align right" on 3rd coloumn (div).
+ first i use css grid layout  with the help of div element i make a row and in that row i made 3 coloumn so in easy term one row with 3 coloumn and as per task i need to make layout b look like layout a for that we need to apply text-align: right; to third div with help of class or we can do it by giving id as well by appliying this we can make layout b look like layout a.